Epicodus-Curriculum/intro-full-stack/3hb_researching_online_and_helpful_resources.md

 * Someone who is proficient with the coding language or tool you are using.
 * Someone who has encountered the same issue you are facing and solved it.

 Epicodus students don’t generally post on Stack Overflow, but instead reference posts that are on it.
-As you review SO posts, there’s a few things to keep in mind:
+As you review SO posts, there's a few things to keep in mind:

 * Pay attention to the date that the post was originally created and last updated.
 Some posts are very old and contain outdated information.
 On the other hand, some posts are very old, but have been recently updated with newer information.
 * Sometimes we get search results that point to SO posts that are related to what we are researching, but not exactly it.
 So, make sure to carefully read through the post to determine whether it is on the same topic that you are researching about.